 There is something that has snuck up on me.
 When I stopped to think about it, it became clear.
 There is a point in your career when you cross this “midpoint.”
 I remember Day One of my first job as a professional software engineer.

 I had already written little scripts, apps, and other hobby projects.
 But this was the day I was building stuff for my livelihood.
 The day when I had to start steadfastly listening to others, and doing what I was told.
 Sounds scary, right?
 Well, not really.
 I guess I was too gung ho.
+But I did have my job contract reviewed by an employment lawyer from Portland to ensure that I was getting what I deserved.
 And the people that hired me did a great job at hand holding.
 Nevertheless, what I know today and what I knew back then are starkly different.

 What is the midpoint?
 I like to think of every person out there writing code on a spectrum.
 People on their first day start at the bottom.
 Then slowly, but surely your knowledge and experience causes you to rise.
 On your Day Two, there is someone else having their Day One.
 At a certain point, you cross the halfway mark, or the “midpoint.”
 Congratulations, you arguably know more than half of the other people in the your field.